torsdag 15. juni 2023

 fins :)

 Everyone who`s ever known Disney knows the iconic and immortal position of The Little Mermaid.
 So it would be needless to repeat what it means to the studio.
-Regardless of how the position of Mermaid will forever be immortalized through various forms, our feisty little ginger has another reason for entering the surface (pardon this intended pun) and become relevant again: Through a mandatory Live Action Remake (directed by Chicago`s Rob Marshall).
+Regardless of how the position of Mermaid will forever be immortalized through various forms, our feisty little ginger had another reason for entering the surface (pardon this intended pun) and become relevant again: Through a mandatory Live Action Remake (directed by Chicago`s Rob Marshall).
 Out of every of the Fabulous Four of the Disney Renaissance, Mermaid was the one who started it all.
 But also been the last one to receive a remake (remarkably enough).
 Despite how this remake trend has become a two-egded sword, as it has irked Disney purists (understandably enough).
 But still been quite successful commercially.

 I`m trying to show ya how